 Students may be required to leave a placement (temporarily or permanently) should either the placement host organization or Mount Royal University determine the student poses a risk to the health and safety of patients/clients or others or to the property of the placement host.

-In matters of progression and continuance, there are instances when institutional processes do not fully address concerns related to student continuance in a program.
+In matters of progression and continuance, there are instances when institutional processes do not fully address concerns related to the performance requirements of a degree preparing students for professional practice.

 This applies in the following circumstances: